fannyvln/express-auth-server-starter/README.md

 * [SendGrid](https://sendgrid.com/) account

 ## Getting Started
-### Installing and starting the API
+### Installing and running the API
 ```bash
 $ git clone https://github.com/laaksonen/express-auth-server-starter.git
 $ cd express-auth-server-starter
 $ npm install
 ```
-Once express-auth-server-starter is installed, you need to create a `.env` file in the root folder of the project. `.env` is used to store environment variables that we wish to keep secret.
+Once *express-auth-server-starter* is installed, you need to create a `.env` file in the root folder of the project.
+The `.env` files is used to store environment variables that we wish to keep secret.
 We are then using [dotenv](https://github.com/motdotla/dotenv) to load these variables inside our application.
 Git has been set to ignore `*./env` files so that it won't be committed to the repository.
-The followed variables are required:
+You need to include the following
+variables:
 ```
 DB_CONNECTION=YOUR_MONGODB_CONNECTION_HERE
 JWT_SECRET=A_SECRET_STRING_HERE